argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

      -e "discovery.type=single-node" \
      docker.elastic.co/elasticsearch/elasticsearch-oss:7.10.2

-This will create an ES docker container named *"elasticsearch-for-rubrix"* that will run in the background, and it will also install the appropriate client.
+This will create an ES docker container named *"elasticsearch-for-rubrix"* that will run in the background.

 To see the logs of the container, you can run: